Worship brings us closer to God and opens our hearts to beauty.

 Masses during the week

-Said Eucharists are held in the Spirit Chapel from Tuesday to Saturday at various times.
+Said Eucharists are held in the Spirit Chapel on Tuesday and Wednesday throughout the week.
 You are welcome to join us for a time of stillness and quiet during the week.

 Morning and evening prayer